artsmia/artstories.md/stories/dürer-and-melancholy.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_mia_6020535.jpg)

-Albrecht Dürer was the most important Renaissance artist in Germany.
-His technical genius gave expression to his spectacular imagination and intellectual depth.
-He raised printmaking from craft to high art and remains unsurpassed as an engraver.
-Born in 1471, he trained as a goldsmith, then as a painter and draughtsman.
-He traveled in Germany, the Netherlands, and Italy, absorbing ideas wherever he went.
-He produced religious picture books, guides for artists, and even a treatise on fortification.
-His graphic output included more than 100 engravings and several hundred woodcuts.
-His interest in art, nature, and mathematics as well as his phenomenal skill are clearly seen in *Melencolia I*.
+Albrecht Dürer was the most important and accomplished Renaissance artist in Germany, his technical genius enabling his spectacular imagination and intellectual depth.
+He raised printmaking from a craft to high art and remains unsurpassed as an engraver.
+Born in 1471, he produced religious picture books, guides for artists, and even a treatise on fortification.
+His skill and interests in art, nature, and mathematics are clearly seen in *Melencolia I*.

 Erhard Schön, German, c.
 1491–1592, *Portrait of Albrecht Dürer*, 1527, woodcut, The Ethel Morrison Van Derlip Fund P.13,364